gideon-jacob/pec-mentee-management-system/agent-docs/SRS_REPORT.md

 - **Learnability:** The user interface should be intuitive and easy to learn for users with basic computer skills, requiring minimal training.
 - **Consistency:** A consistent design language, layout, and navigation should be used throughout the application to avoid user confusion.
 - **Error Handling:** The system shall provide clear, user-friendly error messages and guidance on how to resolve issues.
+- **Theme Support:** The application shall support both light and dark themes, allowing users to switch between them based on their preference.

 ### 5.5 Scalability